 placing it on the ketchup side of one piece of bread.
 Put another

-slice on top and serve at once.
+slice of bread on top and serve at once.
 If you didn’t cook the yolks

 hard, fried egg sandwiches can be a bit drippy, so ensure that a